Food Portions: Choosing Just Enough for You

 |Total Calories =||2,916|

-Through your tracker, you may become aware of when and why you consume less healthy foods and drinks.
-The tracker may help you make different choices in the future.
+Using your tracker, you may become aware of when and why you consume less healthy foods and drinks.
+This information may help you make different choices in the future.

 How can I manage food portions at home?

 You don’t need to measure and count everything you eat or drink for the rest of your life.
-You may only want to do this long enough to learn typical serving and portion sizes.
-Try these ideas to help manage portions at home:
+You may only want to do so long enough to learn typical serving and portion sizes.
+Try these tips to control portions at home.